How to defend yourself against online scams

 Especially if the email you received concerns a payment that has been denied, renewing a service or incorrect invoices, before you click on anything in the email or follow any instructions, sign in to your account to check your orders or services.

-For example, if you get an email saying that your Aruba services have not been renewed, sign in to your personal customer area to check the status of your orders, payments or active services.
+For example, if you get an email saying that your Aruba services have not been renewed, sign in to your account to check the status of your orders, payments or active services.

 If there aren't any notifications, status messages or evidence suggesting that the email might have been sent, it is definitely a phishing attempt.